Idealstack/dynamodb-sessions-dependency-free/README.md

                 'secret' => 'BBBBBBBBBBBBBBBBBBBBBBBBBBBBBB'
             ],
 // These are all defaults.
 //             // Base64 encode data when reading and writing.
-Avoids problems with binary data,  Note this is not the behaviour
+Avoids problems with binary data,  Note this is
-//             // of the AWS SDK, so set to false if you require compatibility with existing sessions created with the SDK
+//             // not the behaviour of the AWS SDK, so set to false if you require compatibility with existing
+//             // sessions  created with the SDK
 //            'base64' => true,
 //            'hash_key' => 'id',
 //
 //            // The lifetime of an inactive session before it should be garbage collected.
-If it isn't provided, the
+If it isn't provided,
-//            // actual lifetime value that will be used is ini_get('session.gc_maxlifetime').
+//            // the actual lifetime value that will be used is ini_get('session.gc_maxlifetime').
-//            'session_lifetime' => 300,
+//            'session_lifetime' => 1440, // 24 minutes
 //            'consistent_reads' => true, //You almost certainly want this to be true
 //            'session_locking' => false, //True is not supported
         ]